 But there was one addition to the brand spanking new set up that was an added bonus – the appearance of Henry Hoover.

 That’s right.
 Tucked into the corner of the set – but still in sight of the bank of cameras – was a little red vacuum cleaner that was undoubtedly, the star of the show.

-If I were Henry’s PR team, I would be making the most of this moment in the spotlight.
+If we were Henry’s PR team, we would be making the most of this moment in the spotlight.